gabrieltorrens/gcp-lumos-apple-appstore-user-provisioning/README.md

 ## Overview

-I believe that stading permissions to release to the Apple App Store is a risk.
+I believe that standing permissions to release to the Apple App Store is a risk.
 You can use Lumos or other identity software to send a webhook to GCP when a user requests time based access to the App Store.
 This Google Cloud Function handles incoming requests from a Lumos provisioning webhook.
 It processes the request to invite users to Apple App Store Connect or promote existing users to App Manager roles.
 Use this function along with a deprovioning function and deprovisioning request that triggers when a user's access expires.